-ENote Partnerships, S corporations, trusts, and estates pass this modification through to their owners in the same manner as income.
+Note: Partnerships, S corporations, trusts, and estates pass this modification through to their owners in the same manner as income.
 See Schedule K-1-P or Schedule K-1-T for more information.
 Partners, shareholders, and beneficiaries do not include any amount of pass-through subtractions from Schedule K-1-P on Form IL-4562.
-See Schedule K-1-P(2), Partner's and Shareholder's Instructions, or Schedule K-1-T(2), Beneficiary's Instructions, for information concerning correctly reporting these amounts.
+See Schedule K-1-P(2), Partner's and Shareholder's Instructions, or Schedule K-1-T(2), Beneficiary's Instructions, for information concerning how to correctly report these amounts.

-If you report an amount on Line 11, you must complete Step 3, Lines 5 through 10, as applicable.
+If you report an amount on Line 13, you must complete Step 3, Lines 5 through 12, as applicable.
 Failure to complete Step 3 may result in a delay in the processing of your return or a delay in the generation of any refund.